mamamamamaa/codebridge_test/README.md

 # Codebridge

 ## Description
-Test assignment to the Codebridge company.
+Test task to the Codebridge company.
 The essence of the building is to write a REST API using MS SQL.

 ## Setting
 First you need to make sure that you have **docker** and **docker-compose** installed.
 Next you need to follow these instructions: